 Even though bonefish can be found throughout most of the Bahamas, tarpon and permit require a little more effort to find but you can be rewarded with some astounding fishing.

-Andros’ West Side
+West Side of Andros

 Both tarpon and permit can be found on Andros’ west side.
 Lodges such as Red Bay Sunset Lodge are perfectly positioned to take advantage of the permit and tarpon in the area.
 This new lodge was built in 2018 by legendary Charlie “Crazy Charlie” Smith’s son, Benry Smith.
 Benry has been in the fly fishing industry since he could walk and tie flies for his father.
 Red Bay’s is specialized in trophy bonefish, resident tarpon, and occasionally large ocean permit.
 Resident tarpon cling to the blue holes and creeks loving the freshwater.
 Larger migratory fish move through the area in the late spring and summer months.
 These tarpon are aggressive since they rarely see flies.